-In addition to the three seasonal foreshore camping grounds at Indented Head, Bellarine Bayside maintains the boat ramp at Wrathall Reserve which is also home to the Batman Memorial and has ample car parking available.
-Historical boat sheds also dot the foreshore at Indented Head, while the Indented Head Community Hall, which has a sweeping view of the Bay, is a great place to hold a wedding, party or other social event.
+Bellarine Bayside manages the strip of coastal Crown land in Indented Head including Wrathall Reserve which is home to the Indented Head boat ramp, the Indented Head Tennis Court and the Batman Memorial.
+Historical boat sheds also dot the beachfront at Indented Head, and the Indented Head Community Hall, which has a sweeping view of the Bay, is a great place to hold a wedding, party or other social event.

 The hull of the Ozone paddle steamer was sunk off Indented Head in 1925 to form a breakwater for small craft and sits 50m offshore.
-The Ozone wreck is a great place to snorkel during summer and view the array of underwater life in our Bay.
-Also, one of the anchors from the Ozone is now a monument that sits on the cliff-top near Taylor Reserve, overlooking the wreck.
+The Ozone wreck is a great place to snorkel during summer and view the array of underwater life in Port Phillip Bay.
+One of the anchors from the Ozone is also a monument that sits on the cliff-top near Taylor Reserve, overlooking the wreck.